Almamu/lead/README.md

 # Use it

-*lead* provides the binary `mlde-lead` which creates sensors for each configured corner or side.
+*lead* provides the binary `lead` which creates sensors for each configured corner or side.

 Start *lead* as background process:

-    $ mlde-lead &
+    $ lead &

 # Uninstall it